 • Eggs (20μg per one hard-boiled egg)

-Other sources of selenium include brown rice, baked beans, tofu, porridge oats, mushrooms, spinach, lentils, and cashews.
+Other sources of selenium include brown rice, baked beans, tofu, oats, mushrooms, spinach, lentils, and cashew nuts.

-If you eat meat, fish, or nuts, you should be able to get enough selenium through your daily diet.
+If you eat meat, fish, or nuts, you should get enough selenium through your daily diet.

-For inspiration on how to eat more selenium-rich foods, why not try one of these high-selenium recipes from Eat This Much?
-Or one of these 15 plant-based selenium-rich recipes from One Green Planet?
-You’ll find everything from baked halibut with orzo to cashew alfredo pasta sauce.
+For inspiration on how to eat more selenium-rich foods, why not try one of these high-selenium recipes from Eat This Much or these 15 plant-based selenium-rich recipes from One Green Planet?

 What are the symptoms of selenium deficiency and toxicity, and who’s at risk?